 legend Art Wallace, and featured a recurring cast of supernatural characters such as ghosts, werewolves,

-and has subsequently only been screened at Dark Shadows festivals.
+and has subsequently mostly only been screened at Dark Shadows festivals.

 Victoria Winters (Marley Shelton) & Barnabas Collins (Alec Newman) of the 2004 Dark Shadows pilot